RadioFree/GetInvolved/README.md

 # Introduction

-Radio Free follows these guidelines as a template for how to best practice the dissemination and managment of information in the 21st century.
+Radio Free follows these guidelines as a template for how to best practice the dissemination and managment of information.
 These guides are meant to help highlight the best practices, tactics, and strategies for mediators of information (the media) to help disseminate information while helping protect journalists, their ideas, their sources, and everyones rights.
 We define a journalist as anyone publishing information in the public interest.
 We consider music, art, theatre, film, blogs, and other expressive outlets as great sources for fully understanding topics from different perspectives.
 We welcome the idea that these non-traditional news sources can be just as, if not more, effective at informing and reaching people than traditional news formats.
 We encourage news and information to be submitted from all perspectives, but have strict guidelines against publishing hate speech, sexist and racist content, advertisments, information that threatens the basic human rights of expression and speech, and information that intends to be misleading or intentioanlly confusing for readers.

 # Tools

 Radio Free makes tools for journalists, always open source, and always free to use.
-These tools are made as needed and new tools can be requested by emailing a detailed description of what is needed to info@radiofree.org.
+These tools are made as needed and new tools can be requested in the chatroom.
 We invite others to contribute to our projects on Github.com/RadioFree.

 # Tactics

 Getting information from a source to an audience takes strategy.
 We invite anyone to use our content (radiofree.org) to help spread the word about news in their community.

 ## Print
 We created a plugin for WordPress that once installed, allows you to print any post in the Radio Free style.
 The plugin adds a print button to the bottom of each post, which creates a print friendly version of the page including in-line annotations for links so that sources are kept transparent. github.com/radiofree/print

 # Editors

 To become an editor on Radio Free, we require you to maintain at least 20 published submissions on radiofree.org and be an active (active = contributing by posting or editing at least once every two months) member of our editorial community.
 Make an account on radiofree.org to get started.
-Once you have at least 20 published articles you'll see a button labled "Editorial Application" on the dashboard which you'll need to submit to be able to begin editing content.
+Once you have at least 20 published articles you can email info@radiofree.org and request to be an editor.
 This process ensures our platform stays protected from malicious edits, while also providing a training period for new and seasoned editors to the Radio Free guidelines.

 # Contributors

 There are infinite ways to contribute to Radio Free.
 Below are just a few of the most common ways people get involved.
 If there are projects or ideas you have that are not listed below, suggest an idea to an editor in the Discussion chat on the WordPress Dashboard of radiofree.org.
 You can also email ideas to info@radiofree.org.

 ## Publishers
 Anyone can submit content to be published.
-We ask that you submit content by creating an account on radiofree.org and submitting by using the WordPress editor, which can be accessed by clicking the "Home" icon on the WordPress Admin Bar when logged in, and then clicking on "Posts" on the left hand column.
-If you're unfamiliar with using WordPress, email info@radiofree.org and we can answer any questions not easily answered on wordpress.org or simply searching the internet.
-Wordpress.org is a gret place to get started understanding how to use WordPress.
+Here's a guide that helps explain how to get started.
+Feel free to use this to train others too. https://www.radiofree.org/wp-content/uploads/2020/02/Radio-Free-How-to-Get-Started.pdf

-Our editors are trained to maintain strict guidelines against publishing hate speech, sexist and/or racist content, advertisments (with the exception being unpaid advertisments that promote free expression, such as a concert or art show), information that threatens the first ammendment and freedom of the press, and information that intends to be misleading.
-These guidelines are constantly revisited by our editorial team to ensure they meet the everychanging needs of people and news publishers in the future.
-If you are unsure why a certain post was taken down or rejected, please email info@radiofree.org so that we can try to explain the reasons behind the decision, or reverse the decision if it was made by in poor judgment.
+We maintain strict guidelines against publishing hate speech, sexist and/or racist content, advertisments (with the exception being unpaid advertisments that promote art, which we define as the perception of expression), information that threatens the first ammendment and freedom of the press, and information that intends to be misleading.
+These guidelines should be constantly revisited to ensure they meet the everchanging needs of people and news publishers.

 We ask that when you create content, you keep track of all people who contributed to that content being created.
-Please add their names somewhere in the article where it it most approproiate for them to be recognized.
+Please add their names somewhere in the article where it is most approproiate for them to be recognized.
 For any media added to the media library, we ask that you add the contributors names to that media within the "captions" field on WordPress.

 ## Best Practice for Preparing Content